g3n35i5/shop-db2/README.md

 #### ReplenishmentCollectionRevoke

-If a replenishmentcollection is revoked or rerevoked by an admin, a ReplenishmentCollectionRevoke entry is made.
+If a replenishmentcollection is revoked or re-revoked by an admin, a ReplenishmentCollectionRevoke entry is made.
 It is used to determine the revokehistory of a replenishmentcollection by listing the id, timestamp and revoked field of each entry related to the replenishmentcollection.